ariadruker1/IND3156/README.md

     return 0;
 }
 ```
+### Accepting and reading values from command line

 Next I wanted to be able to input scores from the command line to know where students applied.
 Looking to our [Monte Carlo](http://10.0.161.51/Su18B2/index.php/Monte_Carlo_integrator) for inspiration as to how

 ``` c